Eleven Miles to Paradise Trail Run

 - Chip Timing (New this year) : Our event will be timed by competitive timing this year.

-- Post race massage: Sapphire PT (our generous sponsor) will be providing two treatment tables for post-race massage and injury/injury prevention consultation for all who are interested.
+- Post race massage: The great team at Sapphire Physical Therapy will be providing two treatment tables for post-race massage and \injury prevention consultation for all who are interested.

 - Lunch ($7): A race day only discounted lunch provided by Quinn’s in support of the race.
 You will have your choice of cheese burger, pulled pork sandwich, curried chicken sandwich or a pre-made vegetarian wrap with your choice of a side and one drink (ice-tea, lemonade, or water) If you, or your friends and family want a lunch on race day without ordering here it will be at the price of $10.